AlloyCI/alloy-runner/docs/faq/README.md

      > on newest Windows versions**.

-After adding the `SeServiceLogonRight` for the user used in service configuration, the command `gitlab-runner start` should finish without failures and the service should be started properly.
+After adding the `SeServiceLogonRight` for the user used in service configuration, the command `alloy-runner start` should finish without failures and the service should be started properly.

 [microsoft-manually-set-seservicelogonright]: https://technet.microsoft.com/en-us/library/dn221981